PepperDash/epi-crestron-iptable_editor/README.md

 }
 ```
 ## Essentials Device Bridge Configuration
 The bridge configuration is the same for both modes.

-Note: when `runAtStartup: true` is set, the bridge is not required for Editor mode functionality.
+**Note:** When `runAtStartup: true` is set in Editor Mode, the bridge is not required for the automatic startup functionality, but may still be useful for manual triggering of IP table checks.

 ```json
 {